ktravula – a travelogue!

 One peculiar characteristics of this museum is that it is housed in the same compound as a bar, eating joint, and a hairdressing salon.
 The signboard at the junction close to the museum itself had the name of the museum written in equally small letters as the other services offered in the premises.

 It’s not altogether a bad thing.
 On the one hand, the presence of a bar might actually be a better attraction to the building than the content of the museum itself.
-From the patronage of the bar, it was clear that their is some complementarity at work there.
+From the patronage of the bar, it was clear that there is some complementarity at work there.
 The museum was closed because it was a Saturday and we couldn’t get to see the contents.

 On Slavery Museums

 Slavery in the world was an absolute evil, and its transatlantic brand has become one of the most visible and contemporary pointers to its gruesome reality.
-Many things have crossed my mind since I wrote the article for the Nigerian newspaper NEXT on my experience at Badagry examining the slave relics and the role of African (nay, Nigerian) families in the propagation of the trade.
+Many things have crossed my mind since I wrote the article for the Nigerian newspaper NEXT (reproduced here on the blog) on my experience at Badagry examining the slave relics and the role of African (nay, Nigerian) families in the propagation of the trade.
 One of the pressing ones was whether it was right or moral or fair that descendants of the slave traders were the owners of the many private museums now at Badagry housing the original relics of the horrible time.
 Unfortunately it is not a slam-dunk open and shut case.

 On the one hand is the right of any citizen to make money off of anything as long as it doesn’t pose any harm to the other person.
 On the other hand is the tug of annoyance in our heads when we realize that every time we pay money to gain access into the private museums, we continue to fund the machinery that once profited at the expense of millions of helpless lives.
 Then there is the added complexity we find in the need for information from whatever source.
 The slave trade is a historical fact, and there is so much that needs to be told about it.
 Generations after us will retain the same level of curiosity as us, if not more, and would ask questions.
 And who best to answer them than the true descendants of the slavers who know either from word of mouth or from family treasures of relics exactly what went on at the time and the role their families played.